etenaflame/love/README.md

 today i wait u
 for market  open or close gap pli
 70 to open 30 to colose up
-and i wish 1 year i get million and i can plan to buy home and sleep now i feel bad
+and i wish 1 year i get million ok and i can plan to buy home and sleep now i feel bad